rodrigosancho/polymer-theme/README.md

 ## Admin and configuration

-Once this theme is installed, you will find inside your Wordpress backoffice, a new option `polymer-theme`:
+Once this theme is installed, you will find inside your Wordpress backoffice a new option, `polymer-theme`:

 ![Backoffice admin options](images/backoffice-admin-options.PNG)